 Set up roles

 To see a delegated provider at work, you need additional Azure Active Directory accounts in addition to your cloud operator account.
 If you do not have them, create the two accounts.
 The accounts can belong to any AAD tenant.
-We will refer to them as the delegated provider (DP) and the user.
+We refer to them as the delegated provider (DP) and the user.

 Identify the delegated providers